ManageIQ/manageiq-pods/manageiq-operator/README.md

 oc create secret tls tls-secret --cert=tls.crt --key=tls.key` and setting the secret name as `tlsSecret` in `manageiq.org_v1alpha1_manageiq_cr.yaml`.
 ```

+### Configuring an image pull secret

+If authentication is required in order to pull the images, a secret containing the credentials needs to be created.
+If your secret is named `image-pull-secret`, no additional changes are required to the custom resource.
+If you use a different name for the secret, that will need to be defined in the custom resource as `imagePullSecret: your-secret-name`

 ### Configuring the application domain name

 Modify `deploy/crds/manageiq.org_v1alpha1_manageiq_cr.yaml` as follows: